Wednesday, April 27, 2011

 2. Breaking the text into (key-length) sets:

-Now that we know the key length, we will make sets from the coded text, so that we group every letter codes with the first letter of the key together, the second group will be the one coded with the second letter of the key etc…
+Now that we know the length of the key, we will separate our cipher text to several sets.
+We do this by grouping all the letters ciphered with the first character of the key together, the second group will consist of the characters coded with the second letter of the key etc…

 C O D E